Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have gained immense success in revolutionizing various applications, including content generation, search and recommendation, and AI-assisted operation.
+Large Language Models (LLMs) have gained immense success in revolutionizing various applications, including content generation, search and recommendation, and AI-assisted operations.
 To reduce high training costs, Mixture-of-Experts (MoE) architecture has become a popular backbone for modern LLMs.
 However, despite the benefits, serving MoE-based LLMs experience severe memory inefficiency due to sparsely activated experts.
 Recent studies propose to offload inactive experts from GPU memory to CPU memory to improve the serving efficiency of MoE models.
 However, they either incur high inference latency or high model memory footprints due to coarse-grained designs.

 To tame the latency-memory trade-off in MoE serving, we present \sys, a fine-grained expert offloading system for MoE serving that achieves low inference latency with memory efficiency.
 We design \sys to extract fine-grained expert selection patterns from MoE models and semantic hints from input prompts to efficiently guide expert prefetching, caching, and offloading decisions. \sys is prototyped on top of HuggingFace Transformers and deployed on a six-GPU testbed.
-Experiments with open-source MoE models and real-world workloads show that \sys reduces inference latency by 47\% and improves expert hit rate by 36\% over state-of-the-art solutions.
+Experiments with open-source MoE models and real-world workloads show that \sys reduces inference latency by 47\% and improves expert hit rate by 39\% over state-of-the-art solutions.